devJSQ/shopping-cart-project/README.md

 ## Problem

-The online shopping cart system allows users to browse and purchase products from an online store. we need a simple system that can manage by adding items to the cart, removing, displaying, and calculating the total price.
+The online shopping cart system allows users to browse and purchase products from an online store. we need a simple system to manage adding items to the cart, removing, displaying, and calculating the total price.

 ## Implementation